Phlow/feeling-responsive/pages/pages-root-folder/index.md

   title: "Download Now"
   url: 'https://github.com/visit-dav/visit'
   image: widget-github-303x182.jpg
-  text: 'Get the <a href="https://github.com/visit-dav/visit/releases/latest">latest release</a> to start visualizing and analyzing your data today.
-Or, download the <a href="https://github.com/visit-dav/visit/releases/download/v3.1.1/build_visit3_1_1">build_visit</a> script to build a custom version.
-Please <a href="https://github.com/visit-dav/visit/issues/new">share a comment</a> with us about your experiences with VisIt.'
+  text: 'Get the [latest release](./executables/#latest) to start visualizing and analyzing your data today.
+Or, download the <a href="https://github.com/visit-dav/visit/releases/latest">latest build_visit</a> script to build a custom version.
+Please <a href="https://github.com/visit-dav/live-customer-response/issues/new?assignees=&labels=&template=customer-response.md&title=">share a comment</a> with us about your experiences with VisIt.'
 widget2:
   title: "Why use VisIt?"
   url: '/about/'